Call Center Rep Training: 14 Modules

 It is important to include a quiz periodically, either after each module or after every two or three modules.
 Trainees should demonstrate competency before moving on to new subject matter.
 At the conclusion of training, trainees should pass a formal exam on training content and meet specific monitoring standards in order to pass training.
 Only then should they be promoted from trainee to telephone rep.

-It is important that trainees develop effective ways of handling calls and avoid acquiring bad habits in their first days on the phone.
+It is essential that trainees develop effective ways of handling calls and avoid acquiring bad habits in their first days on the phone.
 For this reason, many call centers extend the training period to include the first days or the first few weeks on the telephone.
 During this period, trainees are given extra support to help them get off to a good start.
 This may be extra monitoring and coaching, additional mini-trainings, teaming the new rep up with an experienced mentor or all of these.

 Experienced Reps Keep in Top Form Through Training